sting-ioc/sting/docs/dagger.md

 * Sting optimizes for fast incremental build times.
 It is not unsurprising to see a 2x-3x build speed improvement when using Sting rather than Dagger.
 See the [performance](performance.md) report for further details.

 * Small code size.
-Sting can generated injectors that are 50% to 70% the size of the equivalent dagger injector.
+Sting generates injectors that are 50% to 70% the size of the equivalent dagger injector in many circumstances.

 * Fast initialization time.
 Sting is often faster to initialize and that speedup is typically proportional to the code size improvement.